Blind Pension

 €154

-€46 (full rate), €23 (half-rate)
+Child aged under 12: €46 (full rate), €23 (half-rate)

-€54 (full rate), €27 (half-rate)
+Child aged 12 and over: €54 (full rate), €27 (half-rate)

 Partial Capacity Benefit

-One-Parent Family Payment and Blind Pension
+One-Parent Family Payment

-If you qualify for One-Parent Family Payment (OFP) and Blind Pension, you can get both payments at the full rate.
-People who qualify for Blind Pension do not need to meet the age conditions for OFP.
+People who qualify for Blind Pension do not need to meet the child age conditions for OFP.
 This means you can claim both Blind Pension and OFP together until your youngest child is 16, including any increases for a qualified child.

 When to apply for Blind Pension

 If you become blind or develop low vision after you turn 18, you should apply as soon as possible.
-This is important as payment can only be made from the date your application is received.
-If you require full-time care, the person looking after you may qualify for Carer's Allowance or Carer's Benefit.
+This is important, as the Department of Social Protection will only pay Blind Pension from the date they get your application.

 How to apply for Blind Pension

-To apply, fill in application form (BP1) (pdf) and send to the Department of Social Protection at the address below.
+To apply for Blind Pension, download and complete application form (BP1) (pdf) and send it to the Department of Social Protection at the address below.

 You must tell the Department of Social Protection if there are any changes to your circumstances while you are getting a Blind Pension within 3 months of the change.
-If your means or circumstances change you may no longer qualify for the payment or it may be reduced.
-This could mean that you have to repay an overpayment.

 Can I appeal a decision?

-If you are unhappy with a decision made about your claim for Blind Pension, you can appeal against it.
+If you are unhappy with a decision made about your claim for Blind Pension, you can appeal it.
 Find out more about the social welfare appeals process.

 Where to apply